 A BRIEF HISTORY OF THE JUNCO PARTNERS FROM 1964 TO 1970

-Junco Partners evolved from a Lobley Hill based band called the ‘Nevadas’ (formerly the ‘Orients’).
+Junco Partners evolved from a Lobley Hill based band called the ‘Nevadas’ (some band members had come from an earlier band called the ‘Orients’).
 In 1964 the Nevadas’ band members were Dave Sproat (bass) and John Woods (drums) who would both go on to become the formidable Juncos’ rhythm section, Ronnie Barker (vocals), George Firman (lead guitar) and Ian Campo (rhythm guitar).
 Dave, John and Ronnie were all from Newcastle whereas the other two members plus the band’s manager lived in Lobley Hill, Gateshead.

 The change of name from the Nevadas to Junco Partners came about when the band members were looking for an identity that would reflect their transformation from a pop group to a Rhythm & Blues outfit.
 One of the albums they were listening to at the time had a track called ‘The Junco Partner’ by James Booker.
 The band chose this title for the band, dropping ‘the’ and adding an ‘s’ at the end.

 In the summer of 1964 the Juncos went for an audition at the Club A’Gogo, the Newcastle club owned by The Animals’ manager, Mike Jeffery.
 Six months earlier, under Mike Jeffery’s wing, The Animals had left Newcastle and had become a successful international recording band.